Rational social distancing in epidemics with uncertain vaccination timing: Methods

-The individual is assumed to be choosing a behaviour that optimises a utility functional $U = U(\kappa(t), k(t))$.
-The notation exposes that the utility also depends on the population behaviour.
-If there is a Nash equilibrium in this system, it is given by a behavior $\kappa(t)$ that, if adopted by the population, the individual would have to select the same behaviour to optimise their utility
+The individual is assumed to be choosing a behaviour $\kappa(t)$ that optimises a utility functional $U = U(\kappa(t), k(t))$.
+The notation exposes that the utility of the individual also depends on the population behaviour which is determining the course of the epidemic.
+If there is a Nash equilibrium in this system, it is given by a behaviour $\kappa(t)$ that, if adopted by the population, the individual would have to select the same behaviour to optimise their utility

-We can find the Nash equilibrium by, see \cite{Reluga2011} for details on the approach, by calculating the individual behaviour $\kappa(t)$ which maximises $U$ for a given, exogenous population behaviour $\kp(t)$.
-Then we self-consistently assume that all individuals would choose to optimise their behaviour in the same way and that therefore the expected population behavior is given by $\kd=\kp$.
+We can find the Nash equilibrium by calculating the individual behaviour $\kappa(t)$ which maximises $U$ for a given, exogenous population behaviour $\kp(t)$.
+We then self-consistently assume that all individuals would choose to optimise their behaviour in the same way and that therefore the expected population behaviour is given by $\kp=\kd$.
+For a deeper discussion of the approach, see Ref. \cite{Reluga2011}.

 In what follows, we will first analyse the situation in which the vaccination time is precisely known to individuals at the outset, before deriving the generalisation for vaccination time distributions.